A Nintendo Direct is happening tomorrow, here's what we expect to see

 Following the unexpected announcement in early June that Persona 3, Persona 4 Golden and Persona 5 Royal would be coming to PlayStation 5, Xbox and PC, I think it's a safe bet to assume that these three beloved JRPGs will come to Switch as well.
 All three titles are set to launch on those systems this October, so a similar release date is likely.

+Finally, Square Enix is undoubtedly set to show up in some capacity.
+I'd love to see the much sought-after Final Fantasy pixel remasters announced for Switch, although my gut tells me there's a better chance of seeing the new Dragon Quest Treasures RPG.
+Not long now until we know for sure.

 The Nintendo Direct Mini: Partner Showcase is due to take place at 6AM PT / 9AM ET / 2PM BST / on July 28th, 2022.
-Looking for something to play on Switch?
+Looking for something new on Switch?
 Here are eight new and exciting Nintendo Switch games to play during the heatwave.

 Also, make sure to check out T3's Mario Strikers: Battle League review to see if the frantic football game is worth picking up.